EDUCATE A PEOPLE . . .

 Little Lambs Preschool:

-Children in Shepherd's Care Home fully funded for 2022
+Children at Shepherd's Care Homes fully funded for 2024:

 The Mission